peterb2396/linux/Project1/README.md

+** This program is a collection of services which simulate the transmission of data. **
+# Add any input text file and observe stages of framing, encoding and so on.

-How to run this program
+## How to run this program
 1. Navigate to /layer_application
 2. Run ./app